Skip to main content

 We advise teachers who opt to use a public progress tracker to frame it positively with their students, emphasizing that this is a tool to encourage hard work, clarity, and collaboration.
 We remind teachers that the public progress tracker never displays grades or scores; it communicates progress through a specific unit.

-For more guidance on the framing and messaging of public progress trackers in the classroom, see this resource.
+Check out our comprehensive guide to progress trackers here for more guidance on the framing and messaging of public progress trackers in the classroom.

 Did this answer your question?